Vladyslav8919/TypeScript-To-Do-List/README.md

 # React-To-Do-List
-To-Do List made with React and TypeScript
+To-Do List made with React and TypeScript available on https://react-ts-todo-list-vp.netlify.app/